nmeri17/suphle-docs/src/docs/v1/controllers/index.md

 `newData` has to match the incoming placeholder for this to work (Is this still valid?)

+// Example of ControllerModel builder usage
+// show fetcing only products with prices above an invalid value (in addition to the id)

+Builder Selects

+Note that the relationships are not going to have the selects unless manually added (hint: by injection into the relationship method)

 ## Permitted services
 Constructor injection